Advertisement

 5 / 7

 In a pinch, grabbing a small snack from the vending machine may be better than not eating at all.
-But finding healthy snacks can be a challenge, since most are stocked with candy bars and high-fat chips.
+But finding healthy snacks can be a challenge, since most machines are stocked with candy and fried chips.
 Look for these options:

 • Nuts or seeds